 Plant Spread (North-South)

-Observations on plant spread in north-south direction as influenced by pinching treatments were recorded twice after two and three months of transplanting and the analyzed data are presented in Table-1.
+Observations on plant spread in north-south direction as influenced by pinching treatments were recorded twice after two and three months of transplanting and the analyzed data are presented in Table-1 (Place the table 1 here).
 It was found that pinching treatments were concerned maximum spread was recorded in plant receiving double pinching (P2) after 30 and 45 days of planting which had 52.21 cm and 57.48 cm spread after two and three months of planting respectively.
 It was reduced with decrease in levels of pinching.
 The minimum was recorded in plants receiving no pinching treatments (P0) and the values of the same were 50.43 cm and 55.02 cm during first and second observations respectively.
 Similar findings have been reported by Pavankumar et al (2014) in china aster, Mohantyet al (2015) in marigold who recorded lowest plant spread in P0 (no pinching) as compared to pinched plants at different dates and different levels.
 However, no significant difference was noticed in plants spread (N-S) in the present study due to various levels of pinching during both the two observations.

 Number of primary branches

 Significant difference was noticed among various pinching levels with respect to number of primary branches produced per plant at various stages of plant growth which are presented in Table-1.
 Maximum number of branches were produced per plant receiving double pinching (P2) treatment which differed significantly from other pinching levels such as single pinching (P1) and no pinching(P0)treatments and the lowest number was recorded under no pinching treatment.
 The same trend was noticed during both the observations.
 The average numbers of branches were 24.70 & 28.40 under P2, 20.83 & 24.01 under P1 and 18.57 & 21.10 under P0 after two and three months of planting respectively.
 In pinching, the apical portion of main stem is removed and therefore more side branches are formed below pinched portion.
-This is due to diversion of carbohydrates or food material towards auxiliary vegetative bud below pinched portion resulting in production of more number of primary branches, (Gaidhani et al, 2020) Similar results were also obtained by Chauhan et al(2005) in marigold who found that number of branches increased significantly with pinching.
+This is due to diversion of carbohydrates or food material towards auxiliary vegetative bud below pinched portion resulting in production of more number of primary branches, (Gaidhani et al., 2020).
+Similar results were also obtained by Chauhan et al. (2005) in marigold who found that number of branches increased significantly with pinching.

 Days taken for 50% flowering

 Significant difference in various pinching levels was noticed with respect to days taken for 50% flowering.
 Plant receiving no pinching treatments (P0) took significantly less time (42.33 days) and gradual delay was noticed for the same with increase in pinching level (Table-1).
-The plants receiving double pinching (P2) treatment took significantly longer time (64.83 days) and it was followed by single pinching plants (P1) which took 49.42 days for the same.Delay in flowering by pinching was due to removal of mature portion and new shoots which emerged out from pinched plants took more time to become physiologically inductive to produce flower than un pinched plants, The results are in conformity with Gaidhani et al(2020) and Khobragade et al(2012) who observed similar effect of pinching on days to 50 % flowering in china aster.
+The plants receiving double pinching (P2) treatment took significantly longer time (64.83 days) and it was followed by single pinching plants (P1) which took 49.42 days for the same.Delay in flowering by pinching was due to removal of mature portion and new shoots which emerged out from pinched plants took more time to become physiologically inductive to produce flower than un pinched plants (Improve the writing in this sentence).
+The results are in conformity with Gaidhani et al. (2020) and Khobragade et al. (2012) who observed similar effect of pinching on days to 50 % flowering in china aster.

 Individual flower weight